BjoernKW/ZenQuery/README.md

 * Generate REST APIs from SQL queries.
 * Access your data in JSON, XML or CSV formats.
-* Supports all major RDBMS (including Oracle Database, Microsoft SQL Server, IBM DB2, PostgreSQL and MySQL).
+* Supports all major RDBMS (including IBM DB2, Microsoft SQL Server, MySQL, Oracle Database and PostgreSQL).
 * Entirely hosted on-premises.
 Your data stays with you all the time!
 * Conveniently edit your SQL queries and preview your data.
 * Version control for SQL queries.
-* Snapshots (i.e. materialized views if supported by RDBMS)
+* Snapshots (i.e. materialized views if supported by RDBMS).
-* Transitive navigation (i.e. navigating entities referenced by foreign keys)
+* Transitive navigation (i.e. navigating entities referenced by foreign keys).
-* Variable interpolation
+* Variable interpolation.
-* Limit and filter query results
+* Limit and filter query results.

 ## <a name="support"/>Support